Grayson Allen: Phoenix Suns (2023–2026)

 By the end of his first season with the Suns, Allen led the NBA in three-point shooting percentage with a 46.1% rating that season.
 He became the second Suns player behind Craig Hodges (and first player to be with the team throughout an entire season) to lead the NBA in three-point field goal shooting percentages in a season.
 On April 15, 2024, Allen signed a four-year, $70 million extension with Suns.

 On February 7, 2025, Allen had 21 points, 7 rebounds and 6 assists in a 135-127 overtime win over the Utah Jazz.
 In the final 4.4 seconds of regulation, Allen scored 6 points on 2 3-pointers, including a buzzer-beater that tied the game at 122 going into overtime.

 On November 10, 2025, Allen put up a career-high 42 points on 10-of-15 three-point shooting in a 121–98 win over the New Orleans Pelicans.
 His 10 three-pointers made set a Suns franchise record for the most three-pointers made in a game.
+Allen ended the season averaging a career-high 16.5 points per game, helping the Suns achieve a 45–37 record and the eighth seed in the playoffs, although Allen did not play in either of the team's play-in tournament games due to a left hamstring strain.

+The Suns faced the reigning champion and top-seeded Oklahoma City Thunder during their first round playoff series.
+After missing the first two games due to injury, Allen returned in Game 3, recording seven points in a 121–109 loss.
+The Suns would end up being swept by the Thunder in four games.

+Charlotte Hornets (2026–present)

+On July 13, 2026, Allen, Royce O'Neale and a 2033 first-round pick were traded to the Charlotte Hornets in exchange for Miles Bridges, a 2029 first-round pick and a 2027 second-round pick.